 Address: Outer Circle, Regent's Park, London, NW1 4RY, United Kingdom

-St Pancras Old Church ( Wikipedia )
+St Pancras Old Church

-Address: Pancras Road, Camden, London, NW1 1UL, UK
+Address: Pancras Road, Camden, London, NW1 1UL, U.K.

-St Michael's Church ( Visit Site )
+St Michael's Church

-The main Anglican Church in Camden Town, the congregation of St. Michaels Church began in 1881 on the present location of theWilliam Hill bookmakers there.
+The main Anglican church in Camden Town, the congregation of St. Michaels Church began in 1887.
 A parish church held services at various temporary locations under the guidance of Father Edward Penfold.
-Services started to be held at St.Michael's after it was constructed by Bodley & Garner, their first London church contract.
 The brick construction of this church is renowned for its architecture, proved by its Grade II listing.
-The construction was completed in 1894 under its first vicar Father Edward Penfold.
-It has been renovated in 2005 with an addition of a new roof in August 2007.
-The Church has been in the service of God for more than 120 years.
-It is connected to St Michael's Church of England Primary School.
+The renovation of church took place in 2005 with the addition of a new roof.
+The Church is connected to St Michael's Church of England Primary School.

 Location: Underneath Camden Lock Market, Chalk Farm Road, London NW1, United Kingdom

-Greater London House ( Wikipedia )
+Greater London House